Cabbasca/MacroAnvilDupe/README.md

 ## Known bugs

-- Screen size
+- Screen size:
 Depending of your monitor, the macro can go outside of the anvil
-- Delay
+- Delay:
 If your ping is higher than 250ms you will have to slow down the duper (maybe can work with 350ms)

 HOW DO I FIX IT?!?!?
 Fix by yourself changing the code, isn't that hard.\